jsfenfen/covid_hospitals_demographics/README.md

 [hospital_data.csv](https://github.com/jsfenfen/covid_hospitals_demographics/blob/master/data/processed/hospital_data.csv)

 This has basic hospital information, as well as bed counts from the 2017 hospital cost reports.
 The most recent filing was used (and the report number is available in the file).
 These come from page 9 column 2 of this [original form](https://www.cms.gov/Regulations-and-Guidance/Guidance/Manuals/Paper-Based-Manuals-Items/CMS021935).
+Reports for 2018 appear not to be complete yet.
+It may be better to use reports from a mix of years, but for simplicities sake we've stuck with 2017.

+There's an awesome [python notebook](https://github.com/jsfenfen/covid_hospitals_demographics/blob/master/data/analysis/HospitalICUBeds_2017.ipynb) written by [Erin Petenko](https://github.com/epetenko/) that makes a little clearer how to navigate this data.

-The information given comes from the following lines
+The information in the downloadable file comes from the following lines

 - tot_beds 00700
 - icu_beds 00800